MicrosoftDocs/learn/learn-pr/dotnet-maui/create-multi-page-apps/includes/3-exercise-implement-flyout-navigation.md

-In the sample scenario, you have a MAUI app that contains a number of pages for displaying information about astronomical bodies, the phases of the moon, and sunrise/sunset times.
+In the sample scenario, you have a MAUI app that contains pages for displaying information about astronomical bodies, the phases of the moon, and sunrise/sunset times.
 The app also includes an About page.
 Currently, these pages are all stand-alone, but you want to provide a logical way for the user to move between them.

 In this exercise, you'll add flyout navigation to the app.